Solid South: History

+Redeemers

 By 1876, "Redeemer" Democrats had taken control of all state governments in the South.
 From then until the 1960s, state and local government in the South was almost entirely monopolized by Democrats.
 The Democrats elected all but a handful of U.S. Representatives and Senators, and Democratic presidential candidates regularly swept the region – from 1880 through 1944, winning a cumulative total of 182 of 187 states.
 The Democrats reinforced the loyalty of white voters by emphasizing the suffering of the South during the war at the hands of "Yankee invaders" under Republican leadership, and the noble service of their white forefathers in "the Lost Cause".
 This rhetoric was effective with many Southerners.
-However, this propaganda was totally ineffective in areas that had been loyal to the Union during the war, such as eastern Tennessee.
+However, this propaganda was totally ineffective in areas that had been loyal to the Union during the war, such as East Tennessee.
 Most of East Tennessee welcomed U.S. troops as liberators, and voted Republican even in the Solid South period.

+Despite White Southerners' complaints about Reconstruction, several Southern states kept most provisions of their Reconstruction constitutions for more than two decades, until late in the 19th century.
+Disfranchisement of African Americans was a gradual and sometimes haphazard process, and began first in the Deep South states that had the largest African American populations.
+In Georgia, a poll tax was first imposed in 1877.
+In South Carolina, an indirect literacy test and multiple-ballot box law, called the "Eight Box Law," was enacted in 1882.

 Even after white Democrats regained control of state legislatures, some black candidates were elected to local offices and state legislatures in the South.
 Black U.S. Representatives were elected from the South as late as the 1890s, usually from overwhelmingly black areas.
-Also in the 1890s, the Populists developed a following in the South, among poor white people who resented the Democratic Party establishment.
-Populists formed alliances with Republicans (including black Republicans) and challenged the Democratic bosses, even defeating them in some cases.
+Intimidation of African American voters and outright electoral fraud were common, before widespread disfranchisement began after the failure of the Lodge Bill of 1890.